Research & Blog

 • Global Coordination is Essential: AI doesn't respect borders.
 Regulatory arbitrage will drive a race to the bottom without international standards.

-• Transparency Must Be Mandatory: Voluntary disclosure has failed.
+• Transparency Must Be Mandatory: voluntary disclosure has failed.
 We need required reporting on capabilities, training data, and safety testing.

-• Liability Creates Accountability: Without meaningful penalties, compliance remains optional.
+• Liability Creates Accountability: without meaningful penalties, compliance remains optional.

-• Public Oversight Requires Expertise: Regulators need technical capacity to evaluate claims and enforce standards.
+• Public Oversight Requires Expertise: regulators need technical capacity to evaluate claims and enforce standards.

 The EU's Code of Practice, despite industry resistance, represents progress.